Home

 #Finlands #parliament #votes #NATO

-President Sauli Niinisto and the federal government determined officially on Sunday that Finland would apply for membership however the choice was pending parliament's approval.
+President Sauli Niinisto and the government determined officially on Sunday that Finland would apply for membership however the choice was pending parliament's approval.

-Of the 200 lawmakers, 188 voted in favour and eight in opposition to the appliance, Speaker Matti Vanhanen stated.
+Of the 200 lawmakers, 188 voted in favour and eight against the application, Speaker Matti Vanhanen mentioned.

 Register now for FREE unlimited access to Reuters.com